fafonso/liferay-puppet-vm/README.md

 ### Contribution guidelines ###

 Contributions and improvements are welcomed.
-Fell free to email me and/or send Pull Requests.
+Fell free to send Pull Requests.

-Filipe Afonso (filipenuno@gmail.com)
+Filipe Afonso